 The Black Berkey Filter Purification elements are powerful enough to remove red food coloring from water.
-Performing a red food coloring test on your Black Berkey Filters allows you to ensure that your system is operating properly.
+Performing a red food coloring test on your Black Berkey Filters allows you to ensure that your system operates properly.

 - The red food coloring test is only designed for the Black Berkey Filter Purification elements and NOT for the ceramic or other filter elements that do not filter out food color.
 This test is also NOT recommended for the Sport Berkey water bottle.